 Attention: You are using an outdated browser, device or you do not have the latest version of JavaScript downloaded and so this website may not work as expected.
 Please download the latest software or switch device to avoid further issues.

-Richard Thorp (Clark 1978 - 1982) stumbled across a group of hikers on a Tihoi track while he was mountain biking with his wife Rae.
-The pair, who were exploring the area where Richard had been a student during the first Tihoi Venture School Intake in 1979, stopped to greet the fellow explorers.
+Richard Thorp (Clark 1978 – 1982) stumbled across a group of hikers on a Tihoi track while he was mountain biking with his wife, Deidre.
+The pair, who were exploring the area where Richard had been a student during the first year of Tihoi Venture School in 1979, stopped to greet the fellow explorers.
 To Richard’s surprise, he discovered the hikers were current Tihoi students with their parents on a Parent Tramp.

 The Parent Tramp weekend occurs during every intake, where the students are the guides for their parents, giving the chance to showcase their newfound skills and enjoy some valuable one-on-one time device-free.

-Richard was one of the very first boys in Tihoi Venture School’s inaugural intake, a pioneer in what has since become a defining St Paul’s tradition.
+Richard was one of the very first students in Tihoi Venture School’s inaugural year, Intake 2.
 “I was the lucky one,” he laughed.
 “Though back then, we weren’t sure ‘lucky’ was the right word!”

-When the first Tihoi intake arrived, the site was far from the well-established campus it is today.
-The maps were unreliable, the buildings unfinished, and spouting and paintwork still to come.
+In 1979, when Tihoi opened, the site was far from the well-established campus it is today.
+The maps were unreliable, the buildings unfinished, with spouting and paintwork still to come.
 On a cold, drizzly morning, parents navigated a rough pumice track to find a handful of rundown houses surrounded by blackberry and broom.
 Some mothers were reportedly ready to turn back for Hamilton until Director Mike Shaw persuaded them to give the outdoor campus a chance.

 Richard’s memories include rain, freezing swims, and the pride of finishing a tramp with blistered feet and a full heart.
 “We didn’t have much,” he said, “but we had the bush, the challenge, and each other.”